 Why did we as a team then decide for just a raise?

 The team realized they value fairness above everything.
 We are a flat team, everyone is the same, no hierarchies, no differences, we value everyone making the same money.
 We don’t want to have the feeling that other team members make more money because they are more important.
-We need everyone in the team to grow Happy Melly and Management 3.0.
+We need everyone in the team to grow Management 3.0.
 We need our Financial Queen, our Zoo Keeper, our Illustrator, our Social Media Master, our Web-Craftsman Developer, Facilitator’s Guardian and our CEO.

 I know it was a long read, but it is hard to share this experience in only a few words.